uw-advanced-robotics/aruw-mcb/README.md

 git submodule update --init --recursive
 ```

-In the `aruw-mcb` directory, run the following to install `pipenv` and set up the build tools:
+Then go into the `aruw-mcb/aruw-mcb-project` directory and set up the build tools:

 ```
-pip3 install pipenv
-cd aruw-mcb-project/
+cd aruw-mcb/aruw-mcb-project/
 pipenv install
 ```

-Now activate the virtualenv in the project directory and run some builds to confirm functionality:
+The following will then activate the virtualenv in the project directory and run some builds to confirm functionality:

 ```
-cd aruw-mcb/aruw-mcb-project
 pipenv shell
 # Build for hardware
 scons build